 Pitcher Bats - Professional model bats shipped to pitchers can be highly desirable and very rare in many cases.
 Key Hall of Fame pitcher bats such as Sandy Koufax and Walter Johnson examples are amongst the most valuable in the market.
 Most pitchers have very few bats made for them and only occasionally make plate appearances.
 These factors really limit the available number of professional model pitcher bats, especially from the vintage era.
 Due to the extreme rarity of many of these pitcher bats, much like the special bats listed above, the price guide does not include price listings for these examples.

 Authentication/Grading - Like for most important pieces of memorabilia, authentication is key.
 It is important, before you purchase a professional model bat, that you consult a bat expert that is nationally recognized by advanced sports memorabilia hobbyists.
-I would recommend that collectors ask around the hobby, at its highest levels, to find the bat expert that is best qualified to authenticate your bat.
-The reality is that there are very few individuals qualified to render an expert opinion regarding the authenticity of professional model bats, but the experts who are qualified, provide a highly valuable service for collectors.
+Services such as PSA/DNA Game Used Bat Authentication, performed by bat expert John Taube, is a great place to start.
 Having your bat properly authenticated and/or graded will help give the owner a better understanding of what they have and enhance the liquidity of the bat when it comes time to sell.

 As stated above, there are many factors that help determine the value of a game-use bat.
 As a result, pricing can be difficult at times.
 SMR does its absolute best to keep up to date on the game-used bat market and we will add players as demand dictates.
 Remember that this price list should be used as a guide because each bat is unique in its own way.
 We hope this information proves to be useful in determining values on professional game-used bats.
 Finally, and most importantly, this price guide refers to the approximate values of standard game-used bats only and should not be used for any of the rarities or special bats mentioned in the aforementioned guide.
 Premiums should apply when applicable.